 Note that the larger eight-toothed European spruce bark beetle can be confused with the great spruce bark beetle (Dendroctonus micans), another pest of spruce trees.

 This Forestry Commission symptoms field guide provides further help with identification.

 Report a sighting

-The discovery of the outbreak in Kent highlighted the risk of accidental introductions and subsequent spread, and the need for us in the UK to be constantly vigilant for this pest.
+The discovery of outbreaks in Kent and East Sussex highlighted the risk of accidental introductions and subsequent spread, and the need for us in the UK to be constantly vigilant for this pest.
 Suspected sightings must be reported immediately to the plant health authorities.